Illustration of a bodybuilder doing long-muscle-length shoulder training for his side delts.

 The Triceps Extension

-We can exaggerate the stretch even more with overhead triceps extensions.
-Not everyone can do these comfortably.
-But if you can, they’re a great way to build bigger triceps in a hurry.
+We can exaggerate the stretch even more with overhead extensions.
+Not everyone can do them comfortably, but if you can, they’re fantastic (video tutorial).

 The Deficit Push-Up

 Even regular push-ups are great for stimulating chest and shoulder growth, stimulating about the same amount of muscle growth as the bench press.
-But we can make them even better.
+But you can go even deeper by raising your hands up on handles, weight plates, or speculative fiction novels.
+These are called deficit push-ups.

 The Dumbbell Fly